MSRConnections/Azure-training-course/Day 1/5. HOL Using Windows Azure Service Bus Queue with Python/HOL.md

 #### What is Service Bus Queues? ####

 Service Bus Queues support a **brokered messaging communication** model.
-When using queues, components of a distributed application do not communicate directly with each other, they instead exchange messages via a queue, which acts as an intermediary.
+When using queues, components of a distributed application do not communicate directly with each other, they instead exchange messages via a persistent message queue, which acts as an intermediary.
 A message producer (sender) hands off a message to the queue and then continues its processing.
 Asynchronously, a message consumer (receiver) pulls the message from the queue and processes it.
 The producer does not have to wait for a reply from the consumer in order to continue to process and send further messages.
 Queues offer **First In, First Out (FIFO)** message delivery to one or more competing consumers.
 That is, messages are typically received and processed by the receivers in the order in which they were added to the queue, and each message is received and processed by only one message consumer.

 ![Service Bus Queue Introduction](images/sb-queue-introduction.png)